kubecost/docs/alerts.md

  4. [Beta] [Efficiency](#type-efficiency) -- detect when a Kubernetes tenant is operating below a target cost efficiency threshold

- 5. [Health Diagnostic](#type-health-diagnostic) -- used for production monitoring for the health of Kubecost itself
+ 5. [Kubecost Health Diagnostic](#type-kubecost-health-diagnostic) -- used for production monitoring for the health of Kubecost itself

+ 6. [Cluster Health](#type-health) -- used to determine if the cluster's health score changes by a specific threshold.